linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 04.06.2023 (announcement Botchat)
+- 🤖🧑‍💻🔍 #Botchat is progressing steadily!
+We're conducting some midterm tests to check its capabilities.
+What's your favorite feature in chatbots, and how do you see them adding value to businesses?
+Let's chat! 💬 #AI #CustomerExperience #TechTrends

 ### 04.06.2023 (announcement Linkspreed B2B)
 - 🚀👩‍💻Just had an awesome day at the office learning more about B2B solutions and attending a webinar!💡👨‍💼We are excited to bring our ideas to companies!👏💼What do you think are the most crucial aspects of B2B products?🤔 #B2Bproducts #webinar #businesssolutions